 [BLANK]

-[ Against a black background, a variety of brightly-colored flowers is contained within a porcelain vase with a floral image on the front.
+[ Artwork description: Against a black background, a variety of brightly-colored flowers is contained within a porcelain vase with a floral image on the front.
 On the left side of the frame is an Aztec-patterned cloth next to a long candle stick with a small blue butterfly on it.
 At the bottom of the frame is a small pink rose, a single die with the number three on it, a shred of sheet music that reads "In My Life", some small keepsakes and a blue, yellow, and red floral-patterned keepsake box. ]

 Audrey Flack